ctm/mdck/README.md

 Currently, the only check is that if a link destination is a file, then there must be a file or directory for that destination.
 Mdck does not attempt to open the destination or check permissions.
-Since the contents of the destination file are not inspected, mdck prints a warning when a destination contains a fragment.
-That warning is to remind you that mdck is not looking for the fragment.
-It is not suggesting that the fragment is not there.

 USAGE:
     mdck [sources]...